 Information forms 1071i Health requirement for permanent visas and 1163i Health requirement for temporary entry to Australia are available at Australian overseas missions, the department's offices in Australia and on the department's website.

 Form 1071i – Health requirement for permanent entry to Australia (190KB PDF file)

 Information form 1163i – Health requirement for temporary entry to Australia (144KB PDF file)

 Further information is available on the department's website.

 The department also operates a national general enquiries line.

 Hours of operation: Monday to Friday from 8.30 am to 4.30 pm.
 Recorded information is available outside these hours.

 Fact Sheet 22.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.